PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Computer Vision
+- [Depth-Anything](https://huggingface.co/spaces/LiheYoung/Depth-Anything) - a depth estimation solution that can deal with any images under any circumstance
 - [TAO-Amodal](https://tao-amodal.github.io/) - benchmark is a dataset that includes amodal and modal bounding boxes for visible and occluded objects
 - [OMG-Seg](https://github.com/lxtGH/OMG-Seg) - One Model that is Good enough to efficiently and effectively handle all the segmentation tasks, including image semantic, instance, and panoptic segmentation, as well as their video counterparts, open vocabulary settings, prompt-driven, interactive segmentation like SAM, and video object segmentation
 - [PUG (Photorealistic Unreal Graphics)](https://pug.metademolab.com/) - 3 datasets for representation learning research